camimaya21/mayas-calendar-api/README.md

 # :calendar: Maya's Calendar Api

-This Api has been build with NestJS framework (Node.js + TypeScript).
+This Api has been built with NestJS framework (Node.js + TypeScript).

 ### Installation